av3000/av-docs/docs/system-design/software/kafka/kafka.md

 ### Consumer

 Application which subscribe to **topics** and **process published messages**, also refered to as **subscribers** or **readers**.
-Reads the messages in the order they were generated, using **offset** to track which message it has already consumed.
+Reads the messages in the order they were generated within each partition, using **offset** to track which last message it has already consumed.
-The consumer stores the offset of the last consumed message for each partition so that it can stop and restart without losing its place.
-Consumers interact with a topic as a group, although a group consists of only one consumer.
+The consumer stores the offset of the last consumed message for each partition so that it can stop and restart without losing its place. in case of failure.
-This enables scalable processing.
+Consumers can interact with a topic as a group, each partition in a topic, enabling scalable processing.
 The group ensures that one member only consumes each partition, if a single consumer fails, the group's remaining members reorganize the consumed partitions to compensate for the absent member.

 ### Cluster